immijimmi/recurfaces/README.md

 Recurface.**surface**
 &nbsp;&nbsp;&nbsp;&nbsp;Returns a reference to the recurface's stored surface.
-&nbsp;&nbsp;&nbsp;&nbsp;This surface does not get altered by Recurface - a working copy of it is made on each render.
+&nbsp;&nbsp;&nbsp;&nbsp;This surface is not modified by Recurface at any time - a working copy of it is made on each render.
+&nbsp;&nbsp;&nbsp;&nbsp;Can be set to `None` in order to display nothing.
 &nbsp;

 Recurface.**render_position**
 &nbsp;&nbsp;&nbsp;&nbsp;Returns a tuple of the surface's display position within its container.
-&nbsp;&nbsp;&nbsp;&nbsp;This can be set to `None` in order to stop displaying the surface entirely.
+&nbsp;&nbsp;&nbsp;&nbsp;Can be set to `None` in order to display nothing.
 &nbsp;

 Recurface.**x_render_position**, Recurface.**y_render_position**